General knowledge questions and answers by category for your home pub quiz

 - What do the French call the English Channel?

-- How many permanent members are there on the NATO security council?
+- How many permanent members are there on the UN security council?

 Answers